judicator/KerbalismSystemHeat/README.md

 # Kerbalism SystemHeat

-Kerbalism support for SystemHeat.

-## What does this mod do?

-This mod implements Kerbalism resource system support for SystemHeat partmodules.
+"Middleman" mod, which implements Kerbalism resource system support for [Nertea's SystemHeat](https://forum.kerbalspaceprogram.com/index.php?/topic/193909-111x-systemheat-a-replacement-for-the-coreheat-system-june-4th/).

-This includes:
+## What partmodules and features of SystemHeat mod are supported and how?

 ### Background resource production/consumption for unloaded vessels

-Implemented for: radiators, converters, harvesters, fission reactors and fission engines (ones producing EC).
+Implemented for: radiators, converters, harvesters, fission reactors and fission engines.

-If fission reactor/engine is set to non-manual mode, mod will automatically adjust it's throttle (respecting min and max throttle values) in order to satisfy vessel electricity consumption.
+Mod will automatically adjust fission reactor's throttle (respecting min (and max, if reactor in manual mode) throttle values) in order to satisfy vessel electricity consumption.
+Same also applies to trimodal fission engines (ones producing EC).

 KerbalismSystemHeat does not touch heat simulation in any manner.
 Heat balance of vessel (including heatloops temperatures, accumulated heat flux, and so on) will be saved until vessel goes "off rails" again (i.e. is loaded and/or activated).